 In home care - We divide out in home care services into two major categories: personal care and companionship care.
 Personal care includes assistance with personal care and hygiene, including assistance with bathing or toileting.
 Companionship care includes a broader spectrum of activities such as meal preparation, running errands, home maintenance, and incidental transportation, among others.

 Interactive Caregiving - The goal of Interactive Caregiving is to help your loved one stay actively engaged in their own care.
 This means working actively with their caregiver to take care of both their personal care needs and household chores.

 Respite care - Respite care is interim caregiving for individuals that are primary caregivers for their parents.
-Our caregivers can come by and take over for a couple of hours, allowing you to run errands, make appointments or just take some time out for yourself.
+Our caregivers can come by and take over for a couple of hours, allowing you to be to:

 Alzheimer’s and dementia care – Alzheimer’s and dementia care is carried out by specialized caregivers trained to deal with the effects of the conditions.